azaghal/Factorio-PavementDriveAssistContinued/readme.md

 ### Main features

 - **The "Driving Assistant"**: It will automatically keep your vehicle on paved roads (if the road bends not to sharply)!
 The assistant scans all tiles in front of the vehicle and changes the orientation to follow tiles with a "pavement" score.
 Driving in left or right direction will override the assistant, so that you'll be allways able to leave roads or to choose your desired direction at junctions.
-Toggle the driving assistant by pressing **[K]** (key binding is customisable).
+Toggle the driving assistant by pressing **[I]** (key binding is customisable).

 ![](https://mods-data.factorio.com/pub_data/media_files/jK4Cft0x6GC0.png)